 In his latest outlook (here is the link) the International Energy Agency (IEA) estimates that global demand for fossil fuels will reach its peak in the next 15 years.
-This is the definition of a figure that has so far been vague, and above all it marks an acceleration: the IEA attributes this shift towards alternative energy sources largely to conflict in Ukraine.
+It is the definition of a fact that has been vague up until now, and above all it marks an acceleration: the IEA attributes this shift towards alternative energy sources largely to conflict in Ukraine.

 Put simply: even if our efforts to replace fossil fuels do not improve, demand will begin to decline in a few years.
 That of gas will stabilize by 2030, that of oil will stabilize by 2035.

-It is the first time that IEA analysts "see" a decline in demand for fossil fuels in all future scenarios, even with only the policies currently in place.
+It is the first time that IEA analysts "see" a decline in demand for fossil fuels in all future scenarios, even with only the policies currently in force.

 Fossil fuels, after the peak an inevitable end